hth313/boost41/doc/compare.rst

 The Boost module provides four prompting generic compare functions ``=``, ``≠``, ``<`` and ``<=``.
 It should be fairly obvious what they do.
-They take two arguments and will prompt for them both.
+They take two arguments and will prompt for them, one at a time.
-With these you can create any compare you like, i.e. ``X < 10?`` would test if X is less that the value in register ``10``.
+With these you can create any compare you like, e.g. ``X < 10?`` would test if X is less that the value in register ``10``.

 ``IND Z = IND 01?`` would take one register number from stack register Z and one from register ``01``.
 These two values point to two registers that are read and compared if they are equal.

-When executed the generic compare functions works the usual way.
+When executed the generic compare functions work the usual way.
 In a program they will skip the next program line if the test is false.
 If executed from the keyboard they will display ``YES`` or ``NO``.